ltekme/ltekme/blogs/1.Using-S3-to-host-static-website/README.md

 There are many ways to host your next website.
 WordPress, Docker, EC2, and many more.
 However, if you are an enthusiast like me, chances are you only have HTML, CSS, and maybe some client-side JS for that bling.

 In that case, why waste all those resources just to serve some texts over the internet?
 That's where s3 comes in.
 Simple Storage Service.
 A storage service that is simple yet powerful.
-The best part is, it's free!!!d
+The best part is, it's free!!!

 This is a step by step walkthrough on hosting you website using S3.
 We will be configuring S3, Route 53, CloudFront, ACM.
 This solution should be free minus the Route 53.